-The Investing in Competitive Clean Energy (ICCE) Act, modeled on the similar federal approaches like SSBCI and Opportunity Zones, would be an efficient means of attracting significant private investment to clean energy.
-The program would also be housed in the U.S. Treasury.
+The Investing in Competitive Clean Energy (ICCE) Act would be an efficient means of attracting significant private investment to clean energy.
+The program would be housed in the U.S. Treasury.
 However, the underwriting and credit enhancement roles would be placed at the state and local levels.
 Treasury would develop broad guidelines outlining acceptable state financing structures, and Treasury would also approve each state's clean energy credit support programs.
 Each state would have the right to select only the programs that the state wants to operate.